HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

    </tbody>
 </table>

-**Example 6**: Gravity does not advise using Observation.interpretation: [NEG]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html) (Negative) unless a provider or QHP has evaluated the individual and ruled out the HRSN.
-Regardless of SDOH `Observation.category`, when an answer (Observation.value) is provided that does not indicate a HRSN, Observation.interpretation should be omitted.
+**Example 6**: Gravity does not advise using `Observation.interpretation`: [NEG]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html) (Negative) unless a provider or QHP has evaluated the individual and ruled out the HRSN.
+Regardless of SDOH `Observation.category`, when an answer (`Observation.value`) is provided that does not indicate a HRSN, `Observation.interpretation` should be omitted.

 <table align="left" border="1" cellpadding="1" cellspacing="1" style="width:100%;">
    <thead>